ritvikmath/jekyll-now/_posts/2017-6-14-SAT_Analysis.md

 </center>
 </figure>

-* We see that in general, the score rise as the size of the school increases, possibly due to our theory of larger schools having more resources to give students.
+* We see that in general, the scores rise as the size of the school increases, possibly due to our theory of larger schools having more resources to give students.
 Or **perhaps larger schools are just located in more high income areas**.
 * Note also that SAT math seems to increase faster than the other subjects.

 ## Percent Tested